What I Provide to you:

 3. They all come with a health warranty in acoradance with Virginia puppy breeder laws.
 All puppies are healthy and true to the Golden Retriever Character upon entering their new home.
 DNA testing has been done on adult dogs before time of birth/sale.

 4. Weened pups are cared for all day by me, and are watched over closley.

 5. Each puppy will come with a puppy packet of information on their first weeks with me, training tips, and other Golden Retriever related information.
 Information that your Veterinarian will need for additional shots.
 I do not sell breeding rights in way.

 Proof of Spayed /Neauterd must be mailed to me.

 6. I pride myself in service to you, before and after you receive your puppy.
-I am here for any questions you may have at any time, by giving me a call .
+I am here for any questions you may have at any time, by giving me a call I do not like emails, if is importaint enough to contact me, please call..
 I love to hear how your new puppy is doing and from time to time will send you information as to everything that is going on here at VaGoldenRetrievers.
 I encourage all new owners to let me know of any changes, moves they might have had to allow me to keep in touch with you from time to time.

 7. Delivery.I am sorry I do not ship puppies..